An implementation agenda for industrial style building renovation

 We are inviting you to visit Factory Zero with us virtually and to discuss, what is already going well and which obstacles still exist, that limit us from doing more than 10 000 renovations per day in Europe – a challenge that would bring employment and prosperity to the continent.

-10:45 The renovation challenge: how can we efficiently electrify 40% of Europe’s building stock by 2030
+11:20 The renovation challenge from a policy perspective: how can we efficiently electrify 40% of Europe’s building stock by 2030

 11:45 Live questions from the audience